-In response to the impact of the COVID-19 pandemic on the delivery of courses, the University has approved a temporary Pass/No Pass grading policy for the spring 2020 semester for the majority of undergraduate courses.
+In response to the impact of the COVID-19 pandemic on the delivery of courses, the University has approved a temporary Pass/No Pass grading policy for the spring 2020 and fall 2020 semesters for the majority of undergraduate courses.
 For a complete list of courses that will require a letter grade for all students enrolled, view the complete list here.

 Some majors have specific grading or GPA requirements for retention and graduation, so students who have questions about whether or not they should select letter grades in courses not shown on the exemption list should check the following guidance from those academic departments and check in with their faculty advisors.

-All graduating seniors with major, support or overall GPA problems going into the spring 2020 semester should also check in with the graduation team at email@example.com if they have questions about being able to take P graded courses in the spring 2020 semester.
+All graduating seniors with major, support or overall GPA problems going into the fall 2020 semester should also check in with the graduation team at email@example.com if they have questions about being able to take P graded courses in the fall 2020 semester.
 For majors without higher GPA standards, students must meet the university minimum 2.000 GPA overall and in their major in order to graduate.

 Biology (Nuclear Medicine Technology)

 Students concentrating in Nuclear Medicine Technology (NMT) must maintain a 2.75 average GPA in all required math and science courses listed in the NMT flowsheet.
-For the spring 2020 semester only, NMT and required science and math courses may be taken for P grades and will satisfy the requirements so long as credit is earned.
+For the spring 2020 and fall 2020 semesters only, NMT and required science and math courses may be taken for P grades and will satisfy the requirements so long as credit is earned.
 The P grade will not affect the 2.75 average GPA but must still be met in all other required courses taken.
-Students with questions about whether to select letter grades in their spring 2020 courses should consult with their faculty advisor.
+Students with questions about whether to select letter grades in their courses should consult with their faculty advisor.

 Chemistry and Physics

 Normally, majors in Chemistry must earn a minimum grade of a C in all Chemistry and Physics courses.
-For spring 2020 courses only, P grades will also satisfy this requirement.
+For spring and fall 2020 courses only, P grades will also satisfy this requirement.

 Computer Science and Information Technology

-All Computer Science, Information Technology and required support courses may be taken for a P grade in spring 2020 courses only.
-The required minimum GPAs for the major and for support courses must still be met, so students are encouraged to consult with their faculty advisor when deciding to take letter grades in their spring 2020 semester Computer Science, Information Technology or math and science support courses.
+All Computer Science, Information Technology and required support courses may be taken for a P grade in spring or fall 2020 courses only.
+The required minimum GPAs for the major and for support courses must still be met, so students are encouraged to consult with their faculty advisor when deciding to take letter grades in their Computer Science, Information Technology or math and science support courses.

 Education (Including all education programs)

 All GPA standards for each program must still be met.
-Students who are planning to apply for post-undergraduate educational licensure programs are strongly encouraged to choose letter grades for the spring 2020 semester.
+Students who are planning to apply for post-undergraduate educational licensure programs are strongly encouraged to choose letter grades.
 Specific questions about whether to choose your letter grades should be directed to the School of Education Student Services Center.

 Occupational Health Studies/Occupational Therapy

 Normally Occupational Health Studies students must have a B- or better in all undergraduate and graduate OT coursework.
-All undergraduate OT classes and support courses may be graded P/NP for the spring 2020 semester and will satisfy major requirements so long as credit is earned.
+All undergraduate OT classes and support courses may be graded P/NP for the spring or fall 2020 semesters and will satisfy major requirements so long as credit is earned.

 Sport & Movement Science/Athletic Training

-The majority of courses offered in the Sport & Movement Science department may be taken on a P/NP basis for the spring 2020 semester.
-For a list of those courses that must be taken for a letter grade in Athletic Training, please visit the complete list of courses exempt from the P/NP grading policy.
+The majority of courses offered in the Sport & Movement Science department may be taken on a P/NP basis for the spring and fall 2020 semester.
+For a list of those fall courses that must be taken for a letter grade in Athletic Training, please visit the complete list of courses exempt from the P/NP grading policy.
 Normally a student must earn a minimum grade of C- in all major courses to use them for major requirements.
-For spring 2020 courses only, P graded major courses not on the exemption list will satisfy major requirements.
+For spring and fall 2020 courses only, P graded major courses not on the exemption list will satisfy major requirements.
 All GPA requirements for a student’s particular concentration or program must continue to be met.
-For specific guidance on whether to choose letter grades for the spring 2020 semester, students are encouraged to work with their faculty advisors.
+For specific guidance on whether to choose letter grades, students are encouraged to work with their faculty advisors.

 All social work courses that are directly tied to professional or field readiness must be graded with a letter grade to meet the Council on Social Work Education’s requirements.
-These courses include the following: SWK101, SWK102, SWK200, SWK261, SWK270, SWK305, and SWK361.
+These courses include the following: SWK101, SWK102, SWK200, SWK261, SWK270, SWK305, SWK361, SWK401, and SWK406.
 All other social work courses may be taken P/NP.
 In SWK101, SWK102, SWK200, SWK261, SWK270, students must receive a grade of C or better and have an overall GPA of 2.7.
-In SWK305 students must receive a B- or better.
+In SWK305, SWK401 and SWK406, students must receive a B- or better.
 In SWK361, students must receive a C or better.
 All average GPA guidelines for each stage of progression in the Social Work major must also be met.

 Theatre Arts (BFA)